-In Queensland, Upstream PS managed and executed maintenance and operations support services on over 5,000 CSG wells.
-Upstream PS has also recently expanded its service offering to Santos Limited in the Surat Basin and Cooper Basin and set up a Safety Critical Device servicing facility in Gladstone providing services for LNG, energy, refining and mining clients.
+In eastern Australia, Upstream PS managed and executed maintenance and operations support services on over 3,000 CSG wells.
+Upstream PS has also recently significantly expanded its service offering to Santos in the Cooper Basin.
+Upstream PS continues to support onshore clients with respect to carbon sequestration services and were contracted to operate and maintain an industry leading green hydrogen production facility based in Queensland.
+In January 2023, Upstream PS commissioned and continued as the regulated operator for Vintage Energy's Vali assets in the Cooper Basin.